amane1234/Wakeup_bluetooth_fix/README.md

 # Wakeup_bluetooth_fix

+Intelbluetooth in Hackintosh is unstable.
+After wake up from S3 or S4 sleep, the bluetooth function often does not work properly.

-It will execute the command 'sudo pkill bluetoothd' when the system goes sleep by using SleepWatcher
+It will execute the command 'sudo pkill bluetoothd' when the system wakes up by using SleepWatcher

 ---